-- The students will be to process the signals sensed by the electronic systems. - Able to understand the signals, interpret, filter and develop systems to process them automatically. - To extend the processes of applications from 1D signals to 2D images
+- The course will enable the students to process the signals sensed by the electronic systems. - The course will enable the students to understand the signals, interpret, filter and develop systems to process them automatically. - The course will enable the students to extend the processes of applications from 1D signals to 2D images.

-CO1: Apply signal processing techniques to understand and analyze 1-dimensional and 2-dimensional signals CO2: To use basic techniques to process 1-dimensional signals and be able to implement standard approaches to process 2-dimensional images.

-CO3: Apply signal and image processing in research and industrial environments
+- CO1: Apply signal processing techniques to understand and analyze 1-dimensional and 2-dimensional signals. - CO2: Implement the standard approaches to process 1-dimensional signals and 2-dimensional images. - CO3: Apply image enhancement, segmentation and feature extraction methods in various applications of image analysis. - CO4: Apply signal and image processing in research and industrial environments